redigebretsi/semanticwebfinalproject/README.md

 * Run Fuseki Sever.
 * Add new dataset as "city"
 * Open the project extractData and open the package, complete (extractdata\src\main\java\complete\).
-* Run 'CityStaticCreateModel.java’ program to extract static data of Hospitals,Bicycle,SNCF,Bus,Tram,Metro.Wait until the process completes, it gives a success message on console.
+* Run 'CityStaticCreateModel.java’ program to extract static data of Hospitals,Bicycle,SNCF,Bus,Tram,Metro.Wait until the process completes, it gives a success message, "Finished!", on console.
 * Run DynamicLyon.java, AddWeather.java files to extract dynamic data.
 Wait until the process completes.

 Now the first part of the project is done.
 All the data are retrieved,modelled and saved in triple store.
 To verify that browse